Registering for a Domain Name Trademark: What You Should Know

-If a company already owns a federally registered trademark, it does not necessarily prohibit someone else from owning the domain name.
+Suppose a company already owns a federally registered trademark.
+In that case, it does not necessarily prohibit someone else from owning the domain name.
 There are some circumstances when a trademark owner can prohibit the use of a domain name.

-- It infringes on a federally registered trademark: If another company uses a domain name that is similar to a trademark and is engaged in a business providing similar goods or services, the trademark owner may prohibit its use under trademark law.
+- It infringes on a federally registered trademark: Having a similar name might be basis for infringement.
+Suppose another company uses a domain name similar to a trademark and engages in a business providing similar goods or services.
+In that case, the trademark owner may prohibit its use under trademark law.
 This is because the similarity between the trademark and the domain name may confuse consumers.

 - It dilutes a famous trademark: If the commercial use of a domain name dilutes or tarnishes the reputation of the famous trademark, the use of the name may be terminated under trademark law.

-Can a domain name trademark name be acquired for use in the future?
+Can you acquire a domain name trademark name for future use?

 Yes.
-The basis of a federal trademark application requires that the applicant has already used the trademark in commerce or has a bona fide "intent-to-use" it.
-After the U.S. Patent and Trademark Office (USPTO) approves the mark, the applicant must use it within six months of the approval or request an extension.
-If the applicant fails to use the mark within the time limit, registration will not be granted.
+The basis of a federal trademark application requires that the applicant has already used the trademark in commerce or has a bona fide "intent to use" it.
+After the U.S. Patent and Trademark Office (USPTO) approves the mark, the applicant must use it within six months or request an extension.
+Registration will not be granted if the applicant fails to use the mark within the time limit.